luvnft/bitcoinr/_pages/runs/17-mahon-menorca.md

 ---
 title: Mahón, Menorca ₿ 🏃‍♂️🇪🇸
 layout: single
-excerpt: "Bitcoinruns for the second in Menorca, in Mahon, the main city of the island with the famous natural port.
+description: "Bitcoinruns for the second in Menorca, in Mahon, the main city of the island with the famous natural port.
 See the effort on strava and pictures of the surroundings."
 header:
   video: